The Financial Aid Process

 We hope the financial aid options described in this web site help you decide how to best pay for your Georgia State education.
 As you develop your family’s individual paying-for-college strategy, contact us for assistance.

-The Office of Financial Aid will begin posting spring semester 2014 financial aid awards to students’ account on January 22, 2014.
+The Office of Financial Aid will begin posting Spring 2018 financial aid awards to students’ account on January 18, 2018.
 If you have been approved to receive financial aid, check your PAWS account to view your financial aid award.
 Make sure your anticipated financial aid award covers all tuition and fee charges.
 Graduate students must be enrolled in 4.5 hours, and Law and Undergraduate students must be enrolled in 6 hours at the time of disbursement in order to receive a student loan.

-The Office of Student Accounts will begin processing spring semester refunds the week of January 20.
+The Office of Student Accounts will begin processing spring semester refunds on January 18, 2018.
 If your financial aid award is greater than the total cost of your tuition and fees, you will be refunded the excess amount.
-For those students who have set up direct deposit, please check with your bank for the availability of your funds no earlier than January 24, 2014.
-If you have not set-up direct deposit, a check will be mailed to the mailing address you have entered in PAWS under Personal Information.
+For those students who have set up direct deposit, please check with your bank for the availability of your funds no earlier than January 25, 2018.
+If you have not set up direct deposit, a check will be mailed to the mailing address you have entered in PAWS under Personal Information.
 To avoid delays in receiving your refund, we encourage you to sign up for direct deposit.
 To sign up for direct deposit, simply log on to PAWS, go to the Student Accounts Menu and select ‘Enroll\Change Direct Deposit’.

 Bookstore Financial Aid Advance Amount